 Rebekah L. Rollston, MD, MPH

-Rebekah is an active member of the Harvard Joint Committee on the Status of Women, Massachusetts Medical Society Committee on Public Health, and Affiliate of the RTI Global Gender Center.
-She has been inducted into the Delta Omega Honorary Society in Public Health and Gold Humanism Honor Society, and she was also selected for the American Academy of Family Physicians (AAFP) Award for Excellence in Graduate Medical Education in 2019.
+Dr. Rollston is an active member of the Harvard Joint Committee on the Status of Women, Massachusetts Medical Society Committee on Public Health, and also an External Affiliate of the RTI Global Gender Center.
+She has been inducted into the Delta Omega Honorary Society in Public Health and Gold Humanism Honor Society, and she was previously selected for the American Academy of Family Physicians (AAFP) Award for Excellence in Graduate Medical Education in 2019.

-Rebekah is an East Tennessee native, now living in Newton, Massachusetts.
-In her free time, she enjoys running, yoga, hiking, camping, traveling with her fiancé, and is the proud social coordinator for Back On My Feet (Boston) Team Hope!
+Dr. Rollston is an East Tennessee native, now living in Boston.
+In her free time, she enjoys running, yoga, hiking, camping, traveling with her husband, and volunteering with Back On My Feet.